Vaaaaaalllll/anno2ls/README.md

 ---

 ## 🧠 Usage
-from anno2ls import anno2ls

-**To get the api_token, go to your Label Studio instance and navigate to Account.
+* **To get the api_token, go to your Label Studio instance and navigate to Account.
 There, you'll find a Legacy Token or Token — that’s your api_token.**
-**For ls_url, it refers to the URL of the Label Studio instance you are using.**
+* **For ls_url, it refers to the URL of the Label Studio instance you are using.**

 ```bash
 # Initialize